chriscn/LoginPage/README.md

 #Login Page
 A login system made entirely out of PHP, CSS and HTML
+I was tired of looking through dozen of pages trying to find a free, fast and easy login service.
+Enjoy :)
 ##Features
  - All passwords are encrypted using sha256 with salt and pepper
  - Database configuration easily changed.
 Found in `config.php`